San Andres Island: Colombia’s Caribbean Paradise

 Rent scooters/go carts: Always a must when visiting an island!
 There are tons of shops to choose from.
 Our scooter rental was $20 for 8am – 6pm, which was more than enough time.
 We rode all around the island (a couple times!) explored into the palm forests, tried new restaurants off the beaten path, and even found a lookout with a view of the whole island.
 Go carts are a bit more expensive but are also probably more comfortable.
 Definitely recommend getting one for at least a day.
 The cost also includes the helmet, but I’m not exaggerating when I say we were the ONLY people on the entire island wearing them.
 Oh well.
 Helmet hair may be unattractive but so are traumatic brain injuries.

-As far as drinking and nightlife on the island, it doesn’t really exist. there we’re a few clubs, Coco Loco in the centro seemed to be the most popular, but for the most part most of the visitors and islanders just grabbed a bottle or a few beers and drank on the beach and boardwalk.
+As far as drinking and nightlife on San Andres Island, it doesn’t really exist. there we’re a few clubs, Coco Loco in the centro seemed to be the most popular, but for the most part most of the visitors and islanders just grabbed a bottle or a few beers and drank on the beach and boardwalk.
 Day or night, it didn’t matter.
 Cost effective, and a guaranteed beautiful view and ambiance.
 We didn’t visit any of the bars on the island because we preferred chilling on the beach instead.

-In conclusion, San Andres is a wonderful, beautiful, tropical paradise.
+In conclusion, San Andres Island is a wonderful, beautiful, tropical paradise.
 However, due to its location I found the people and culture to be very different from the rest of Colombia.
 If you want to lay on a beach, this is definitely the place for you.
 If you want the true Colombian experience, though, and are only visiting for a short time, I’d suggest giving San Andres a miss and hitting the beaches on Cartagena instead.
 Either way, you can’t go wrong.
 Six days, for me, wasn’t even close to enough on this tropical paradise, and I can’t wait to come back again soon!

 All my love,

 PS if you’re prone to altitude sickness, don’t fly straight from the island to Bogota.
-We flew direct from San Andres to Medellin, and I still had a pounding headache for a day or two from the altitude change!
+We flew direct from San Andres Island to Medellin, and I still had a pounding headache for a day or two from the altitude change!

 Have you been to San Andres?
 Leave a comment below to connect, and make sure you sign up to get the latest updates straight to your inbox!